 There are steps on only one side and a pavilion-like structure on the top story of on the opposite side.
-The other two sides are more or less walls.
+The other two sides are more or less only walls.
 Some literature says that the pavilion is the diving station and people probably used it for diving.
 But in the given state it is difficult to visualize.
 Like most other monuments, Gandhak ki Baoli also demands cleaning and maintenance, besides the ubiquitous ASI board.

 From here follow the signs to Dargah Sharif, which leads to the dargah of Hazrat Qutubuddin Bakhtiyar Kaki.
 It is the oldest dargah in Delhi.
 And probably the most revered one.
 It is a simple dargah compared to the Nizammudin.
 Like other landmarks of Mehrauli, there are add-ons from all generations that came to exist around this dargah.
 As you enter the Gali leading to the Dargah, you will start feeling the atmosphere in the air.
 There would be devotional Qawwalis playing in the background.